Updated January 2020

-The State Auditor’s Office (SAO) has the responsibility for developing reporting requirements for health related institutions’ practice plans according to Special Provisions Relating Only to State Agencies of Higher Education, Section 20, page III-241, and Section 22, page III-241, the General Appropriations Act (81st Legislature):
+The State Auditor’s Office (SAO) has the responsibility for developing reporting requirements for health related institutions’ practice plans according tothe General Appropriations Act (86th Legislature), Article III, Special Provisions Relating Only to State Agencies of Higher Education, Section 18 and Section 20:

 Uncompensated care includes the unreimbursed costs for the uninsured (those with no source of third party insurance) and the underinsured (those with insurance who after contractual adjustment and third party payments have a responsibility to pay for an amount they are unable to pay).
 Uncompensated care also includes the unreimbursed cost from governmental sponsored health programs.
 To calculate uncompensated care, charges will be converted to costs by application of a standard, auditable ratio of cost to charge and providers will recognize appropriate patient specific funding and lump sum funding available to offset costs.
 Any amounts received by the Physician Practice Plan from Upper Payment Limit shall be counted as payments received for uncompensated care.

 In accordance with the General Appropriations Act, the SAO has developed a format for reporting practice plans' financial activity .